kateromaniuk/bank-churn-analysis-tableau/README.md

-# Executive Summary
+# 📌 Executive Summary
-Three main insights for stakeholders, they are:
+Three main insights for stakeholders:
-1. Germany has the highest churn rate (32.4%), almost double Spain and France.
+1. **Germany has the highest churn rate** (32.4%), almost double Spain and France.
-2. Middle-aged customers (46–65) are leaving at the highest rates (≈50%), highlighting a retention issue in the bank’s most financially valuable segment.
+2. **Middle-aged customers (46–65) are leaving at the highest rates** (≈50%), highlighting a retention issue in the bank’s most financially valuable segment.
-3. Customers with either very low balances (≤25K) or very high balances (200K+) are more likely to churn, showing that both ends of the wealth spectrum feel underserved.
+3. **Customers with either very low balances (≤25K) or very high balances (200K+) are more likely to churn**, showing that both ends of the wealth spectrum feel underserved.

-# Insights Deep Dive
+# 🔎 Insights Deep Dive
 ### 1. Geography

 * 32.4% of German customers churned.
 This percentage was far smaller in Spain in France - both countries had about 16% of customers who left.